julianbuettner/seed-phrase-raid-5/README.md

 blah blah blah.

+## ✅ Potential Feature Considerations

+__Dropping one word per sheet__
+This would mean one has to brute force about
+2048 * 2048 = 4194304 = 2 ** 22 possibilities to restore from two sheets.
+This would result in a restoration duration of still less than a second.

+Why doing it then?
+When having stolen one sheet, one had to guess the missing 12 plus 2 words.
+Meaning having to check 2 ** 132 * 2 ** 22 = 2 ** 154 Words.
+That is the difference between
+`5444517870735015415413993718908291383296` and
+`22835963083295358096932575511191922182123945984`.

+If you would have been able to guess the missing 12 words in ten seconds (!), it would now take you 485 days 10 hours 50 minutes and 40 seconds.

+When working on a exponential scale, every bit makes a difference.

+__Adding a password__
+One could use a password and generate a hash of 264bit.
+All words would be xor-ed with this hash.
+These new words can now be used to generated block A, B and X.

+If one has to restore the word list, one could restore A, B and X as usual and now the password is required to generate the 264bit hash, and xor the word list back to normal.

+This would be much more safe than dropping one word per sheet, but it also requires the user to remember it.

+__More ideas or whishes? - Let me know!__

 ## 🧮 How does it work?
 Your 24 word will get divided into block A and block B, with 12 words each.